typesafehub/conductr-doc/src/main/play-doc/developer/ConductrSandbox.md

 [[images/visualizer_simple.png]]

 The `logging` feature consolidates the logging output of ConductR itself and the bundles that it executes.
-To view the consolidated log messsages enable [sbt-conductr](https://github.com/sbt/sbt-conductr) and then run:
+To view the consolidated log messsages run:

 ```scala
 conduct logs conductr-elasticsearch